WATCH: Deputy wrangles gator with broom, returns it to Florida pond

 HILLSBOROUGH COUNTY, Fla.
-(WFLA) — Using a broom, a Hillsborough County deputy wrangled an alligator and released it back into a pond on Thursday.
+(WFLA) — Using a broom, a deputy in Hillsborough County, Florida wrangled an alligator and released it back into a pond on Thursday.

-The sheriff’s office said Deputy Wheaton, Deputy Noland and Deputy Morrey were called to deal with a 4-foot aligator that had wandered away from a pond, and was found sleeping under a car in a Tampa neighborhood.
+The sheriff’s office said Deputy Wheaton, Deputy Noland and Deputy Morrey were called to deal with a 4-foot alligator that had wandered away from a pond and was found sleeping under a car in a Tampa neighborhood.

 Wheaton, who is no stranger to alligators, having just relocated a 10-foot one in April, took charge, and used the broom to guide the reptile in the right direction.
 The gator latched onto the broom and went for a joyride back to the pond.